2022 Alamo Bowl: Teams

 The game featured Texas from the Big 12 and Washington from the Pac-12.
 Both teams entered the bowl ranked in all major polls.
 This was the fifth meeting between the programs; entering the bowl, Texas led the all-time series, 3–1, as Washington's lone win came in the 1979 Sun Bowl.

 Texas Longhorns

 Texas played to a 8–4 regular-season record, 6–3 in conference play.
 They were ranked as high as No. 18 during the season.
 The Longhorns faced four ranked opponents, defeating Kansas State while losing to Alabama, Oklahoma State, and TCU.
 Texas entered the bowl 20th in the College Football Playoff (CFP) ranking.

 Washington Huskies

 Washington completed their regular season with a 10–2 record, 7–2 in conference play.
 Their only losses came in back-to-back contests against UCLA and Arizona State.
 The Huskies faced, and defeated, three ranked opponents: Michigan State, Oregon State, and Oregon.
 Washington entered the bowl 12th in the CFP ranking.
+They also had a chance to go to the Rose Bowl because if USC had won the Pac-12 Championship, it would’ve put the Trojans in the Playoff and sent the Huskies to Pasadena.
+But since Utah won and clenched the Pac—12’s automatic bid to the Rose Bowl, Washington was frozen out.